-The first part of the walk is through Blue Gum Diatreme Forest, which is a rare ecological community with as little as 14 hectares remaining (almost all of it in the Hornsby area).
+The first part of the bushwalk is through Blue Gum Diatreme Forest, which is a rare ecological community with as little as 14 hectares remaining (almost all of it in the Hornsby area).
 Timber was harvested in the valley from the 1820s until the 1960s, so while the trees soar high above the track, they are comparatively young regrowth.
 (There’s also a dense grove of Sassafras trees above Old Mans Creek, on the eastern side.)

-The track ascends gently around the base of a large hill, which is informally referred to as Joes Mountain.
+The Blue Gum Walk ascends gently around the base of a large hill, which is informally referred to as Joes Mountain.
 Now part of the Berowra Valley National Park, the land to the left (west) of the track was donated for conservation by Dr Joyce Vickery (then a botanist with the Royal Botanic Gardens) in 1967.
 The forest here is most turpentines (also valued for their timber), with large rocks and sandstone overhangs all the way up the hill.

 It’s very pleasant walking through the shaded forest, with the distinctive sound of whipbirds in the background.
 The track starts descending after about 700m, before reaching a junction where the Blue Gum Walk veers off the service trail, becoming a narrower bushwalking track (the wide service trail continues around the western side of Joes Mountain).